Rocky Mountaineer Day 1: First Passage To The West Snapshots

 Loved passing by other trains and going over trestles – the Cisco Bridge

 Taken from the comfort of my seat

-As we went along the tracks, I seemed to forget about being connected to Wi-Fi and having no data.
-I started talking to my neighbors and the friendly and genuine staff.
-I stared out at the beautiful scenery from the comfort of my seat or went outside into the vestibule to get a better look and breath the fresh air.
-I was a bit worried about feeling claustrophobic but the trains are so spacious and when you need that bit of fresh air you can go outside.
-I ended up spending so much time outside because I wanted to take a ton of photos.
+As we went along the tracks, I seemed to forget about being connected to Wi-Fi and not having any data.
+I started talking to my neighbours and the friendly and genuine staff.
+Either I looked out at the beautiful scenery from the comfort of my seat or going outside to the vestibule to get a better look and breath the fresh air.
+Before the ride, I was a bit worried about feeling claustrophobic.
+But don’t worry because the trains are so spacious and when you need fresh air you can go outside.

-I loved seeing the different landscapes.
+I loved seeing different landscapes.
 I forgot there are desert-like conditions in BC

 Lunches were multi courses with a salad/starter, main, and dessert!
 Indulged so much!